Select Page

 Accurately tracking inventory can require more than just stock counts.
 Many products have batch, serial, and lot number tracking; properly managing these is just as important as monitoring your inventory levels.

-For example, lot and serial numbers can track components from the manufacturing level to the final product sale.
-This traceability is essential in certain industries like pharmaceuticals.
+For example, lot and serial numbers can track components from the manufacturing level to the final product’s sale.
+This traceability is essential in certain industries like food and pharmaceuticals, but other sectors also benefit significantly by using serial and lot number tracking.
 In this post, we’ll dig through what each of these numbers represents and how you can effectively track them.

 What are batch and lot numbers?